 Measure your car seat at the point where the armrest would sit, not at the widest point of the shell.
 That’s the measurement that matters.

-Use our Car Seats section to check the width of your specific seat, or the Flying Hub to cross-reference your car seat against your airline’s requirements.
+Use our car seat rankings to check the width of your specific seat, or the Baby Travel Gear Checker to cross-reference your car seat against your airline’s requirements.

 This trips people up.
 US airlines allow both forward and rear-facing seats.
 Many non-US airlines restrict rear-facing to infants under a certain age or weight.
 Qantas allows rear-facing for infants under 9 kg.
 Emirates allows it up to 6 months.